danihodovic/borg-exporter/borg-mixin/README.md

-# Prometheus Monitoring Mixin for borg-mixin
+# Prometheus Monitoring Mixin for Borg

-A set of Grafana dashboards and Prometheus alerts for borg-mixin.
+A set of Grafana dashboards and Prometheus alerts for Borg.

 ## How to use